Chief Executive Officers

 CEO Healthcare Roundtable

-Members of both groups will meet separately to interact and explore common healthcare issues, experiences, projects, management challenges, and visions of future trends.
+CEO Healthcare Roundtable Members meet exclusively twice a year to interact and explore common healthcare issues, experiences, projects, management challenges, and visions of future trends.
 They will benefit from in-depth educational sessions with industry experts with ample time to discuss real-life, real-time problems and future issues that they will be facing.
 CEO Roundtable Members will identify and share tools and resources to help them navigate the transformations occurring within America’s healthcare system today.

 One of the biggest advantages for the CEO Roundtable Members will be to gain insights and benefit from exposure to many of the country’s top healthcare thought leaders and innovators.
 Members will build lasting relationships and gain knowledge from colleagues who are experiencing similar challenges while navigating the transformational changes and uncertainties occurring within America’s healthcare system.
 These relationships will bring immeasurable value to the Members and their organizations throughout the years to come.
 We believe that Membership in our programs will provide significant benefits, individually and organizationally that cannot be attained through other programs.